Brown songlark: Sexual dimorphism

 The sexual dimorphism of the species has been the subject of study.
 Males are highly polygynous and compete directly for mates, giving rise to the pronounced size differential.
 Preferring open terrain, there is significant habitat homogeneity (sameness) and excellent visibility across brown songlark territories.
 This allows males to defend large territories and support multiple nesting females.

 Research has shown an interesting corollary to the dimorphism of the species: though males are larger than females, females hatch from larger eggs and are initially heavier than their brothers.
-This may provide them an early competitive advantage.
+That may provide them an early competitive advantage.
 Particularly, in periods of low food availability, the greater nutrient reserves of female hatchlings may skew the sex-ratio toward "cheaper" daughters.

 Three weeks after hatching, male chicks are significantly heavier than the females.
 After ten days, the male chicks are almost 50% heavier than their sisters.
-This is due to the male nestlings receiving a higher quantity and quality of prey from their parents.
+That is due to the male nestlings receiving a higher quantity and quality of food from their parents.
 The males receive more spiders than their sisters, providing them with certain amino acids that are essential for their growth and development.
 The females receive more grasshoppers than spiders, which contain chitin (the indigestible carbohydrate of the exoskeleton).
-Studies have shown that when raising all male chicks, the females energy expenditure increases by 27%.
+Studies have shown that, when raising all male chicks, the females energy expenditure increases by 27%.
 The favouritism shown to the male chicks is due to the importance of body size in males in regard to reproductive success, ensuring the parents genes are well represented in future generations.